HWang-Summit/HCGrid/README.md

 - cfitsio-3.47
 - wcslib-5.16

-All of these packages can be found in "Dependencies" directory.
+ All of these packages can be found in "Dependencies" directory (order versions of these libraries may work, but we didn't test these!).

+## Usage
+### Minimal example